IBM-ICP4D/monitoring-utils/README.md

 main()
 ```

-Please include the above file as part of the scripts folder
+This and all other scripts would need to be part of the `scripts` folder before you start building the docker image.

-# Step 2: Docker Image
+# Step 2: Create a Docker Image with the necessary utils

-This step involves creating docker image which includes the monitoring scripts under the `scripts` folder and the corresponding packages needed to run the scripts.
+This step involves creating docker image which includes the monitoring scripts localted under the `scripts` folder and also contains the corresponding utils needed to run the scripts.

-IN PROGRESS: a build script which runs the docker file.
-User then needs to push the image to the required docker repository which will be accessible to the CPD instance.
+The dockerfile is located under the `build` folder.
+It's job is to ensure the following -

+1. Ensure all scripts are uploaded to the `user-home/monitoring/scripts` folder
+2. Introduce python and all required packages listed in the `requirements.txt` file
+3. Run the `run_scripts.sh` file on startup.

+To build the docker image, run the following command from inside the `build` directory.
+`docker build .`

+This would create the docker ifle

+Once the docker image is ready, it's time to upload it to the registry.
+The steps to ensure that are as follows:

+1. Docker login to the registry
+`docker login <docker-registry>`
+2. Tag the image
+docker tag <image-digest> <>
+3. Push the image

-# Step 3: Extensions
+# Step 3: Extensions to initialize the monitor

 This is the final step in the process.
 Here we upload the required monitor, alert type and profile extensions that would form the basis of the custom monitor.